 There are several steps that you should take whenever there is an automobile accident.
 This will ensure that your request is taken seriously by the insurance company and will save time.
 Always make sure you are in a safe place before taking the following steps.
 This might mean moving your vehicle to the shoulder or setting up road flares.
 If there are serious injuries, call 911 immediately.

-- Take pictures or video of the scene.
+Take pictures or videos of the scene.
 You want to capture any damage done to vehicles or property along with any injuries.
 Capture anything that might help set the stage: skid marks, sharp turns, etc.

 If you’ve supplied all of the right information and your claim is still denied, as for a letter of explanation.
 Talk to your adjuster to understand their reasoning.
 If you haven’t already, hire legal help to ensure that your insurance company is treating you fairly and following state laws.